ciselab/Lampion/Resources/DesignNotes.md

 Then all the ugly parts of reflections are dodged, and the parts of the God Class can be tested easier.

 This also enables to have a registry-class, where the App has one central registry from system startup or initializes a registry according to configuration.
 With the registry being an object, it breaks with the issues of the God-Class and enhances testing.

+**Update 2:** The above given update of having the static delegate has been discarded.
+The issue was, that the static delegates of the Transformers are loaded at class-load time.
+However, the App does not touch (all) of the Transformer classes by default.
+Without further tricks, the App would run without having a single Transformer in the Registry.

+To avoid this, some nasty tricks would have need to be done: Either invoking reflections upon the transformer package and look at all classes, which will trigger static time code, or semi-manually touch all Transformers in the App.
+This means that the reflection-part still would be necessary, which is in addition to the more complex delegate method rather a lot of mental overload.
+This is why, for now, simply a default registry is added with a few constructor calls, and all reflection and static logic has been removed.
+At least it is simple, and for every transformer about 7 Lines must be added to the *App.java*.

 *See:*